Doors Open Ontario presenting sponsor

 Toronto and Region Conservation Authority Head Office

-In 2025, the Toronto and Region Conservation Authority unveils their new head office, bringing together cutting-edge sustainability design and practice.
+In 2025, the Toronto and Region Conservation Authority unveiled their new head office, bringing together cutting-edge sustainability design and practice.
 One of North America’s most sustainable buildings, it boasts low greenhouse gas emissions.
 Look for the beautiful cascading water walls and the naturally lit atrium.
 See how green building design in an urban landscape can integrate with the natural environment.

 • Full wheelchair access